DeepuGagan/my-style-prototype/README.md

 OPENAI_API_KEY=your_api_key_here
 ```

-## 📝 Notes
+## 📝 Innovation Background

-- This project was developed as part of an innovation/hackathon initiative
+- **Organizational Hackathon**: This project emerged from our organization's dedicated innovation initiative, designed to explore cutting-edge technologies and applications
+- **Innovation Focus**: The hackathon challenged teams to reimagine how AI could transform fashion guidance and style recommendations
-- The application is in prototype stage and continues to evolve
+- **Prototype Evolution**: The application continues to evolve based on organizational priorities and technology advances
-- Some features may have limited functionality due to API constraints
+- **Strategic Exploration**: While some features have constrained functionality due to API limitations, the project successfully demonstrates the strategic potential of AI-driven fashion assistance

 ## 📱 Screenshots